siprikorea/properties-env-agent/README.md

 ## Overview

-`Properties Environment Variable Agent` is a Java Agent that replaces environment variable placeholders (e.g. `${ENV_VAR_NAME}`) in the values of `java.util.Properties` with their corresponding values from the system environment.
+`Properties Environment Variable Agent` is a Java Agent that replaces placeholders (e.g. ${ENV_VAR_NAME}) in the values of java.util.Properties with the corresponding values provided via Java system properties (e.g., -DENV_VAR_NAME=...).

 This agent is designed to support **legacy systems** where `Properties` files are used, enabling the use of environment variables for configuration such as file paths and other settings.